jupyter-widgets/traittypes/README.md

 ## Usage

-The `Array` trait type provide an implementation of a trait type for the numpy array.
+`traittypes` extends the `traitlets` library with an implementation of trait types for numpy arrays, pandas dataframes and pandas series.
- - `Array` overrides some methods from `TraiType` that are generally not overloaded in order to work around some limitations with numpy array comparison.
+ - `traittypes` works around some limitations with numpy array comparison to only trigger change events when necessary.
- - `Array` provides an API for adding custom validators to constained proposed values for the attribute.
+ - `traittypes` also extends the traitlets API for adding custom validators to constained proposed values for the attribute.

+For a general introduction to `traitlets`, check out the [traitlets documentation](https://traitlets.readthedocs.io/en/stable/).

+### Example usage with a custom validator

 ```python
 from traitlets import HasTraits, TraitError